OlenaMan/Data_Science_Portfolio/Automobile_EDA_Insights/README.md

 - **Topics covered**: Pricing, performance metrics, vehicle design attributes

-The dataset includes a variety of car specifications such as symboling, make, fuel type, aspiration, doors, body style, horsepower, engine size, peak RPM, and price
+The dataset includes a variety of car specifications such as make, fuel type, number of doors, body style, horsepower, engine size, MPG, and price
 — making it highly suitable for multivariate exploratory analysis.

 ## EDA Workflow